raganwald/raganwald.github.com/_posts/2019-12-17-regular-expressions.md

 1. All the paths from `from` to `to` that go through some state we shall call `via` least once, and;
 2. All the paths from `from` to `to` that do not go through `via` at all.

 If we could compute formal regular expressions for each of these two sets of paths, we could return the union of the two regular expressions and be done.
 So let's begin by picking a `viaState`.
-Kleene numbered the states and beguan with the largest state, we will simply take whatever state is first in the `viaStates` set's enumeration:
+Kleene numbered the states and begin with the largest state, we will simply take whatever state is first in the `viaStates` set's enumeration:

 ```javascript
 function between ({ from, to, viaStates = [...allStates] }) {